 My previous bow was a 2007 Bowtech Tomkat, a value priced bow from Bowtech.
 Bowtech typically prices the Bowtech branded binary (dual) cam bows higher than their single cam Diamond branded bows.
 As compound bow technology is still an area of high innovation, I wanted to upgrade to something newer.
 Arrow speeds are increasing with more aggressive cams, bow recoil (shock) is being reduced, and more features are being integrated into newer bows.
 String stops, for example, do a really nice job of further reducing sound, but cost about $50-$100 to add on to a bow.
 Upgrading to a newer bow gave some of these accessories, as well as an upgraded platform.
 This bow fits between low and midrange pricing at around $400-$500.
 More than the cheapest bows, but still considerably less than the flagship models across the different manufacturers.
 I chose a 60lb draw weight in left hand.
 I find the 60lb draw weight to be effortless, and a bit easier to pull at awkward angles than a 70lb pull.
 That’s important, because I usually have a great field of view from my tree stands and need the capability to draw and fire from less than ideal angles.
 With the speed that a bow like this gets out of a 60lb pull, it doesn’t even matter.
-If you aim right, that deer will be toast.
+If you aim right, that deer will be toast. ***This bow is starting to reduce in price and is priced very reasonably.
+Cabela’s has it on sale for under $400 online.

 This bow comes outfitted with the R.A.K. accessories (Ready, Aim, Kill): inexpensive, yet capable accessories matching the price/quality point to that low-midrange pricing that the rest of the bow meets.
 The Apex fiber-optic sight is ok, the hostage arrow rest looks really cheap and junky but functions great and is as accurate as anything else out there, the S5 stabilizer looked cheap but balanced the bow well, the wrist sling is comfortable, and I found the medium size peep sight to be perfect for the type of shooting I do.
 The 5 arrow quiver felt a lot better than my other bargain basement quiver, and had a much more convenient rotating locking mechanism (see pictures below).
 The string stop was nicely integrated, and unlike add-on stops, looked appropriately lightweight.
 Those add-on string stops often try to accommodate both front and back riser mounting, and have a heavier and more complex mount.